Keith Rossiter: Senior

 Rossiter was added to the Wexford senior panel in advance of the 2003 National League.
-He made his first appearance for the team on 22 February 2003 when he lined out at left wing-back in Wexford's 2-16 to 1-14 defeat of Derry in their opening league game.
-Rossiter made his Leinster Championship debut on 8 June 2003 when he lined out at left corner-back in a 0-16 to 1-12 defeat of Offaly.
-He was switched to right wing-back for the Leinster final on 6 July 2003 but ended on the losing side after a 2-23 to 2-12 defeat by Kilkenny.
+He made his first appearance for the team on 22 February 2003 when he lined out at left wing-back in Wexford's 2–16 to 1–14 defeat of Derry in their opening league game.
+Rossiter made his Leinster SHC debut on 8 June 2003 when he lined out at left corner-back in a 0–16 to 1–12 defeat of Offaly.
+He was switched to right wing-back for the Leinster SHC final on 6 July 2003, but ended on the losing side after a 2–23 to 2–12 defeat by Kilkenny.

-On 4 July 2004, Rossiter was selected on the bench when Wexford lined out against Offaly in the Leinster final.
-He remained on the bench for the entire game but ended the game with a winners' medal following the 2-12 to 1-11 defeat of Offaly.
+On 4 July 2004, Rossiter was selected on the bench when Wexford lined out against Offaly in the Leinster SHC final.
+He remained on the bench for the entire game, but ended it with a winners' medal following the 2–12 to 1–11 defeat of Offaly.

-Rossiter was back on the starting fifteen at left corner-back when Wexford faced Kilkenny in the Leinster final on 7 July 2005.
-He ended the game on the losing side after a 0-22 to 1-16 victory for Kilkenny.
+Rossiter was back on the starting fifteen at left corner-back when Wexford faced Kilkenny in the Leinster SHC final on 7 July 2005.
+He ended the game on the losing side after a 0–22 to 1–16 victory for Kilkenny.

 Rossiter was appointed captain of the Wexford senior team for the 2006 season.
-He lined out in a fourth successive Leinster final on 2 July 2006 with Kilkenny providing the opposition for the third time.
-Rossiter ended the game as a runner-up following the 1-23 to 2-12 defeat.
+He lined out in a fourth successive Leinster SHC final on 2 July 2006, with Kilkenny providing the opposition for the third time.
+Rossiter ended the game as a runner-up following the 1–23 to 2–12 defeat.

-On 1 July 2007, Rossiter lined out in a fifth successive Leinster final.
-Playing at centre-back, he ended the game on the losing side for the fourth time in his career after a 2-24 to 1-12 defeat by Kilkenny.
+On 1 July 2007, Rossiter lined out in a fifth successive Leinster SHC final.
+Playing at centre-back, he ended the game on the losing side for the fourth time in his career after a 2–24 to 1–12 defeat by Kilkenny.

-Rossiter lined out in a sixth successive Leinster final on 6 July 2008, however, for the fifth time in his career Rossiter ended up on the losing side after a 5-21 to 0-17 defeat by Kilkenny.
+Rossiter lined out in a sixth successive Leinster SHC final on 6 July 2008; however, for the fifth time in his career, Rossiter ended up on the losing side after a 5–21 to 0–17 defeat by Kilkenny.

 On 2 May 2010, Rossiter lined out at full-back when Wexford faced Clare in the National League Division 2 final.
-He ended the game with a winners' medal following the 1-16 to 2-09 victory.
+He ended the game with a winners' medal following the 1–16 to 2–9 victory.

 Rossiter announced his retirement from inter-county hurling on 28 January 2015.
 He said: "It's something I've been thinking about probably since last year...In my own eyes I'd have looked at 2014, coming into that season, as being my last one.
 No one knew that, but it was always at the back of my mind."